 Q: Why can't I match any of these images?

 Q: If these are based on original, pristine disks then why are many of them "fixed" (marked [f])?

 A: Because this is the Jouyou ("everyday use") set.
-Eventually, after some technical issues are resolved, there will also be a completely pure preservation set.
+A completely pure preservation set is available here.